Thank you for your patience while we retrieve your images.

 The highlight of the park is a dramatic, narrow, two mile-long rocky river gorge where the Bad River and its tributary, the Tyler Forks River converge and form several scenic waterfalls.
 Copper Falls, the park’s namesake, rushes through a sheer rock wall gorge tumbling 40-feet and downstream Brownstone Falls at Tyler’s Fork tumbles 30-feet into the Bad River.
 The Bad River runs a meandering course northward to Lake Superior penetrating scenic hemlock and maple stands.
 On either side of the swift-flowing water, the walls of the gorge rise 60-100 feet.

-YouTube video about this beautiful location.
+Watch my YouTube video about this beautiful location.